inform-health-informatics/emap_documentation/technical_overview/Glossary.md

 - <a id="mrn" style="pointer-events: none"><span style="color:black">**MRN**</span></a>

 	Medical Record Number assigned to a patient arriving in the hospital.
+Also referred to as [Hospital number](NEED LINK).
+These are the canonical internal representation of identity (as opposed to [NHS Number](NEED LINK) which is an external identifier).
+MRNs try to be mapped 1:1 to real people.
+This is practically difficult, so while a single person may have many MRNs over the course of their life, they should most of the time only have 1 active MRN within a given Trust.
 Much of the information relating to a patient can be retrieved by either the MRN or [CSN](#csn).

 ## N

+- **NHS Number**

+	Number assigned to each individual to provide a unique reference number t the inividual within the NHS.
+If you are born in the UK this number is assigned at birth.

 ## O